Energy Policy and Conservation Act: Strategic Petroleum Reserve

+Presidential Powers

+The EPCA gave the president many new presidential powers.
+One of these includes the power to restrict the export of coal, petroleum products, petrochemical feedstocks, natural gas and materials or equipment for exploration, production, refining, or transportation of energy supplies.
+It also gave the president the authority to make exceptions to these restrictions if the president decided it was in the best interest of the nation or national security.
+If the president chose to exercise this power the president was required by the act to report to congress of these actions on a quarterly basis.

+Another power the president is authorized to require the allocation of or priority performance under contracts that relates to supplies of materials and equipment in order to maximize domestic energy supplies.
+If the president finds that maintenance or more exploration, production, refining, transportation or conserving energy supplies or the construction and maintenance of energy facilities cannot reasonably be accomplished without exercising such authority.
+The EPCA also directs the President to report within 60 days, otherwise such authority will be administered.
+The EPCA also directs the Secretary of the Interior to take action within 30 days which prohibits the same previous fuel sources.

 Energy Efficiency

 Corporate Average Fuel Economy

 Part A of Title III of the EPCA established the Corporate Average Fuel Economy standards for automobiles.
 The average fuel economy for model years, 1978, 1979, and 1980 were set at 18, 19, and 20 miles per gallon, respectively, and by 1985 the average economy was required to be 27.5 mpg.
 Furthermore, automobiles were required to be labeled with their fuel economies, estimated fuel costs, and the range of fuel economy for comparable vehicles after the 1976 model year.
 The National Highway Traffic Safety Administration was given the authority to regulate fuel economies for automobiles and light trucks.

 Energy Conservation Program for Consumer Products

 Part B of Title III of the EPCA established the Energy Conservation Program, which gives the Department of Energy the "authority to develop, revise, and implement minimum energy conservation standards for appliances and equipment."
 As currently implemented, the Department of Energy currently enforces test procedures and minimum standards for more than 50 products covering residential, commercial and industrial, lighting, and plumbing applications.